SemanticMediaWiki/SemanticMetaTags/README.md

 This setting should as usual be placed near the end of your `LocalSettings.php` file.

+### Special Note regarding Semantic Extra Special Properties

+Currently SemanticMetaTags **cannot** access properties that are set by [Semantic Extra Special Properties](https://github.com/SemanticMediaWiki/SemanticExtraSpecialProperties) (see [issue #9](https://github.com/SemanticMediaWiki/SemanticMetaTags/issues/9)).
+If you attempt to set a meta tag to one of these properties (e.g., Page author) the property will not be found and the meta tag will not be shown on the page.
+The other tags will work fine however.

 ## Contribution and support

 If you want to contribute work to the project please subscribe to the developers mailing list and